rogerespinosamorros/rogerespinosamorros/README.md

 # 👋 Hi, I'm Roger Espinosa Morros!

-🎓 **Aspiring Data Scientist & Analyst**
+🎓 **Data Scientist & Analyst**
-Currently studying data science and data analytics, I am passionate about using data to uncover insights and solve real-world problems.
+With experience in data science, analytics, AI, and full stack development, I enjoy exploring how data can be used to solve real-world problems.
+I’m currently working on personal projects related to demography, statistics, climate change, and supporting small businesses.
 📍 Based in Barcelona.

 ---